GraemeMalcolm/ai-agents/Instructions/Labs/02-agent-function.md

 ## Create an agent client app

-Now you're ready to create a client app that uses an agent.
+Now you're ready to create a client app that defines an agent and a custom function.
 Some code has been provided for you in a GitHub repository.

 ### Clone the repo containing the starter code